rooi/homebridge-marantz-rs232/README.md

 # homebridge-marantz-rs232
-Marantz rs232 receiver plugin for homebridge: https://github.com/nfarina/homebridge
-Note: This plugin communicates with Marantz receiver using rs-232 and is tested with the SR5004
+Marantz rs232 receiver plugin for homebridge: https://github.com/nfarina/homebridge This plugin communicates with Marantz receiver using rs-232 and is tested with the SR5004.
+An usb to serial rs232 converter from [FTDI](https://www.ftdichip.com/Products/Cables/USBRS232.htm) is recommended.
+Cheaper converters may not function correctly.

 # Installation